 2 ways to make money on a mutual fund

-- Capital gains – You have a capital gain if the value of the investments in a mutual fund goes up and you sell the fund for more than you paid for it.
-If you sell the fund for less than you paid for it, you will have a capital loss.
-The value of a fund is usually calculated at the end of every day.
-The term for this value is net asset value per unit (or share).
+- Capital gains – If you sell your mutual fund for more than you paid for it, you will have a capital gain.
+If you sell your mutual fund for less than you paid for it, you will have a capital loss.

 Fees and expenses